 This course focuses on the critical analysis of theories, concepts, frameworks, and models for research.

 Emphasis is on analysis, including application of criteria for evaluating concepts in research and theory development.
 3 credits Prerequisites: N800 and N801, or permission of faculty of record.

-N804 Measurement and Instrumentation in Clinical Research
+N804 Survey Methods and Measurement in Health Research

 This is an advanced, graduate-level course that focuses on measurement theory and the processes of instrument evaluation, refinement and development.
 This course explores the use of quantitative and qualitative procedures to measure clinically important variables.
 In addition, emphasis is posited upon the interaction of conceptual, methodological, cultural and pragmatic considerations that are essential to understand when measuring variables among clinical populations.3 credits Prerequisites: N801 and N802, or permission of instructor.

 The purpose of the dissertation seminar is to assist students who have completed their course work and passed the comprehensive examination to sustain momentum in the completion of their dissertation proposal.
 The seminar provides regular, organized opportunities for students to present dissertation proposal work in progress to peers and faculty mentors.
 This seminar is designed to augment (not replace) the one-to-one advising that each student receives from his/her dissertation advisor.
 Dissertation seminar is designed to run concurrently with N899 dissertation advisement.
 A minimum of two semesters of dissertation seminar is required.
 Participation beyond two semesters is required for all students until proposal completion.
 0 credits Prerequisite: Must pass the comprehensive examination.

 N810 Doctoral Practicum